mzc796/mzc796.github.io/_pages/beyond_research.md

 ## Myself

-I am fascinated by the detailed, sophisticated, time-consuming, beautiful projects.
+I am fascinated by the detailed, sophisticated, beautiful projects.
 They used to be all kinds of handicrafts.
 Now I find a more meaningful mission --- research.

 ![Handmade hamburger bag]({{ "/images/bag.jpg" | relative_url }}){: .align-left width="300" }